RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+My shower consisted of another 15 min in place jogging.
+Truth be told I regularly use the walls around me to hold me as I jog in place through part of it.
+Part of my perspective is really that you just need to go through the motions.
+Your body needs to have the muscular strength for when you are failing, just as much as it does for when you are succeeding.
+It means that handling failing scenarios in the future is easier.
+So yeah I hold the wall to make it through the 15 mins.
+But today... it was SOOO much easier and I didn't hold the wall much.
+I also found myself pushing higher knees near the end.
+It is getting much easier.

 ## #1

 Didn't sleep as early as 8am, but I did get a full 8 hours which is super nice.